auroq/glotter/CONTRIBUTING.md

 The last thing to do before starting development is to install the requirements from `setup.py`.
 This can be done by calling `pip install -r requirements.txt`.
-> Note: I recommend doing so in a virutal environment.
+> Note: I recommend doing so in a virtual environment.

 ## Running Tests